 The minimum acceptable enclosure size for a Russian tortoise is 12 sq feet of floor space.
 Since tortoises are poor climbers, floor space is the most important dimension to pay attention to.
-Because Russian tortoises prefer a drier habitat, they can do well in “tortoise table” style indoor enclosures as long as they have humid retreats.
+Because Russian tortoises prefer a drier habitat and are typically brought home at around 4”, they can do well in “tortoise table” style indoor enclosures as long as they have humid retreats.

 Do Russian tortoises need UVB?

 Yes, a moderate level of UVB lighting is required for Russian tortoises to maintain good health.
 The best UVB bulbs for Russian tortoises are: